Alberta premier derides federal green job plan as 'ill-conceived and short-sighted' | CBC News

 The tone of both Smith and Savage today is in line with pushback from Alberta's United Conservative government in opposing federal policy that impacts the energy sector.

 The province, along with Saskatchewan, has declined to participate in the "regional energy resource tables" that Wilkinson has been conducting individually with each province.
-The roundtables are part of the Liberal party's confidence-and-supply agreement with the NDP, made earlier this year to uphold the government.
+The roundtables are part of the Liberal party's confidence-and-supply agreement with the NDP, made last year to uphold the government.

 Andrew Leach, an energy and economics professor at the University of Alberta, said that not participating in the forums may be against Alberta's best interest.